How Much Mortgage Can I Get With a $100,000 Salary in Canada?

 Examples to Suit Any Situation

-These tables show the maximum purchase price and mortgage amount that meet the GDS limit at the qualifying rate, plus the monthly payment at the contract rate on that same approval.
-Contract rates we’ve used in our examples are 3%, 3.5%, 4%, 4.5%, and 5%, with qualifying rates at the greater of 5.25% or contract + 2%.
+These tables show the maximum purchase price and mortgage amount that meet the GDS limit at the qualifying rate, along with the monthly payment at the contract rate for that same approval.
+The contract rates we’ve used in our examples are 3%, 3.5%, 4%, 4.5%, and 5%, with qualifying rates at the greater of 5.25% or the contract rate plus 2%.

-Each row is recalculated so Qualifying Payment + Monthly Taxes + Heating = Max GDS.
-By solving for the qualifying monthly payment, we can work backwards to match that monthly payment to a mortgage amount.
+Each row is recalculated to ensure that Qualifying Payment + Monthly Taxes + Heating = Max GDS.
+By solving for the qualifying monthly payment, we can work backward to determine the corresponding mortgage amount.

 Insured with a 5% Down Payment

 With 5% downpayment, the loan includes a CMHC premium of 4% on the base loan amount.
-Property taxes, at 1% of the home price, and $100 heating costs are included in the GDS.
-Higher home prices bring higher property taxes, which slightly limit the mortgage payment.
+Property taxes at 1% of the home price and $100 in heating costs are included in the GDS.
+Higher home prices lead to higher property taxes, which slightly limit mortgage payments.
 The compounding period is set to monthly (12 times per year), typically used for variable-rate mortgages (VRM) and adjustable-rate mortgages (ARM).

 How the Contract Rate Shapes Your Approval

 Your contract rate influences two key factors: it determines your actual monthly payment and the qualifying rate.
 The mortgage is stress-tested using the minimum qualifying rate (MQR), which is the greater of 5.25% or the contract rate plus 2%.
 For instance, at a 5% contract rate, the qualifying rate is 7%, but it’s limited to 5.25% on a 3% contract rate.
-Mortgage lenders then test whether the qualifying payment, plus monthly property taxes and $100 heating, fits within the 39% GDS cap of $3,250 on a $100K salary.
+Mortgage lenders then test whether the qualifying payment, plus monthly property taxes and $100 in heating costs, falls within the 39% GDS cap of $3,250 on a $100K salary.

-If that total stays at or below $3,250, the approval is confirmed, and the mortgage amount is calculated.
-For an insured 5% down payment file, the approved mortgage amount includes the default insurance premium at 4% of the base loan.
+If the total remains at or below $3,250, the approval is confirmed, and the mortgage amount is calculated.
+For an insured 5% down payment file, the approved mortgage amount includes the default insurance premium, which is 4% of the base loan.
 In the table, you’ll see the resulting mortgage amount and monthly payment at both the contract and qualifying rates for each scenario, with taxes assumed at 1% of the price annually.

 What does this mean for a $100K salary?